jtodic/docker-time-machine/README.md

 - 📈 Generate interactive HTML reports
 - 🎯 Binary search for regressions
 - 🔄 Compare branches locally

+> ⚠️ **Note on Build Times:** Build times are indicative only and depend on Docker's layer cache state.

 ## Quick Start